miao-ntust/HawkesJD/README.md

 ### Function: `returnMJD.m`

-This function calculates the probability density function (PDF) and cumulative distribution function (CDF) of log-returns under the Merton Jump-Diffusion model.
+This function calculates the probability density function (PDF) and cumulative distribution function (CDF) of log-returns under the HJD model.

 **Usage:**
 ```matlab